 As with humans, the true life of a God begins with fertilization – when the spirit of the Father joins with the egg in the mother.

-Properly speaking, all uncalled humans in the world are eggs of God, not embryos; for it is only when we receive His spirit that we begin the process of becoming like Him, and truly begins to live (John 6:63).
+Properly speaking, all uncalled humans in the world are eggs of God, not embryos; for it is only when we receive His spirit that we begin the process of becoming like Him, and truly begin to live (John 6:63).

 The Bible calls this being “begotten again”, often mistranslated being “born again” (John 3:3-4, Job 1:21), really just “conceived for the second time”.
 We were all conceived once, as humans; this speaks of being conceived a second time, this time as a God-fetus.